Ohm's law, Joule heat, and Planckian dissipation: Concluding remarks

 For the explanation of the Planckian dissipation problem, `gauge fluctuation', the fluctuation of $-{\hbar \over 2}\partial_t(\nabla \chi)$, is the key ingredient.
 If this fluctuation is suppressed $({\bf A}-{\hbar \over {2e}}\nabla \chi)$ becomes gauge invariant; then, ${\bf v}$ that explicitly depends on ${\bf A}$ is realized.
 Conversely, we may say that the reason for the gauge invariance in ${\bf E}$ and ${\bf B}$ in the classical electromagnetic theory is due to the fact that it deals with cases where the `gauge fluctuation' is so large that physical variables are those survive the noise from it; and ${\bf E}$ and ${\bf B}$ are such variables.

-In Maxwell's equations, ${\bf A}$ and $\varphi$ do not appear, although Maxwell used them to formulate the equations \cite{Maxwell}.
+In Maxwell's equations, ${\bf A}$ and $\varphi$ do not appear, although Maxwell used them to formulate the equations \cite{Maxwell-618}.
+Most notably, he obtained the electromagnetic wave using the vector potential \cite{Maxwell-784}.
 Feynman stated, `If we take away the scaffolding he used to build it, we find that Maxwell's beautiful edifice stands on its own' \cite{FeynmanII18-1}.
-The present work indicates the need for the revision of this statement: What used to be considered as the scaffolding is actually part of the edifice; the noise from `gauge fluctuation' blurs its appearance, and we have been mistakenly consider the part made of ${\bf E}$ and ${\bf B}$ exhibits the whole beauty of the edifice.
+The present work indicates the possible revision of this statement may be needed: What used to be considered as the scaffolding is actually part of the edifice; the noise from `gauge fluctuation' blurs its appearance, and we have been mistakenly consider the part made of ${\bf E}$ and ${\bf B}$ exhibits the whole beauty of the edifice.
 If the noise is cleared, the true beauty of the edifice is revealed.
 It is made of ${\bf A}$ and $\varphi$ with accompanying the Berry connection.